 It is a credit to our religion school teachers that many young members return to the synagogue to teach and take leading roles in the Liberal Jewish Youth Movement (LJY Netzer) both nationally and internationally.

 Bar & Bat Mitzvah

 Kabbalat Torah literally means ‘welcoming the Torah’.
-The two year course is designed for our 13+ pupils and comprises of three subjects:
+The 2 year course is designed for our 13+ pupils and comprises of three subjects:

 1. Spoken Hebrew & Israel

 2. Service leadership skills